 Continuous efforts are made throughout the year to recognize employees who make an extra effort to contribute to the success of the district.
-Employees are recognized at board meetings, in the district newsletter, and through special events and activities.
+Employees are recognized at board meetings and through special events and activities.

 District Communications

 Throughout the school year, the administrative office publishes newsletters, brochures, fliers, calendars, news releases, and other communication materials.
 These publications offer employees and the community information pertaining to school activities and achievements.
 They include the following: